TheMastro-11/Tezos-Contracts/README.md

 # Evaluating execution and development costs in the Tezos blockchain
-The goal of this project is to evaluate the costs of developing and executing smart contracts in the [Tezos blockchain](https://tezos.com/).
+The purpose of this thesis is to calculate the cost of developing and executing smart contracts in the Tezos blockchain.
+To achieve this goal I have studied the documentation related to the blockchain and the languages available.
+Later I made a series of use cases in order to test all the available features.
+Finally I compared the various languages to understand which was the best to continue the work.
+Once I chose I created the last contracts and then a tool to calculate the costs of Deployment and Interaction of smart contracts. ​

 ## The Tezos Blockchain
 A blockchain refers to a fully decentralized digital ledger that consists of an expanding collection of records, aka transactions, known as blocks and are interconnected using cryptographic hashes to ensure a high level of security.[[1]](#references)<br>